Thursday, August 08, 2019

 Jan Matzeliger inventor of the lasting machine

 Then Jay Matzeliger invented a lasting machine which would revolutionise the shoe making industry.
 Matzeliger was born in Africa to a Dutch engineer father and a Surinamese slave mother.
 When he arrived in Lynn in the 1870s, he was a consummate shoemaker but spoke little English.
 He spent endless hours watching lasters work before the talented amateur engineer came up with a prototype lasting machine.
 After five painstaking years, his obsession paid off and in 1883, Matzeliger finally obtained a patent for his lasting machine.
 His invention was finally unveiled and demonstrated on May 29, 1885.
 Factory production jumped 1500 % per day and the cost of a pair of shoes made in Lynn dropped in half.
-Within a few years, Lynn is the undisputed shoe capital of the world.
-234 factories churning out more than a million pairs of shoes each day.
+Within a few years, Lynn became the undisputed shoe capital of the world.
+Two hundred and thirty four (234) factories churned out more than a million pairs of shoes each day.
 Sadly, Matzeliger would never fully enjoy the spoils of his success and died of tuberculosis aged 36.
 Shoe production in Lynn waned through the 20th century and the Great Depression devastated the shoe making industry hard.
 The last remaining shoe factory in the city burned to the ground in 1981.
-Today, nearly 99 percent of shoes sold in the US are made overseas.seas.